projectcontour/contour/site/_resources/tagging.md

 ## Development

-`docker.io/projectcontour/contour:master`
+`docker.io/projectcontour/contour:main`

-The `master` tag follows the latest commit to land on the `master` branch.
+The `main` tag follows the latest commit to land on the `main` branch.

 [1]: http://semver.org/